TuchSoft/google-document-versioner/README.md

 # Docs Versioning for AppSheet

+> This README file has been generated with AI!

 This Google Apps Script project automates the versioning of Google Docs and synchronizes this data with an AppSheet application.
 The script adds a unique identifier and version number to the document's footer and tracks all revisions and associated metadata in a connected AppSheet database.

 ## Table of Contents